slime3000fly/devops_project/K8S/README.md

 The app consists of three main components: backend, frontend and MongoDB database.

 ## Deployment
-You can deploy this project using kubernetes cluster and dployments or helm chart from file ```helm```
+You can deploy this project using kubernetes cluster and dployments or helm chart from file ```helm install --name robot-shop --namespace robot-shop .```

 ## Components:
   ### Backend: